GMLC-TDC/HELICS/docs/user-guide/federates.md

 * **observer [false]** - Conversely, some federates may only participate in the federation by recording values (perhaps for diagnostic purposes or for logging results).
 If using such a federate, set the `observer` flag to `true` because xxxxxxx

+(xxxxxxx - How do we configure a subscription so that the subscribing federate is only woken up if the value changes by, say, 10%?)

 ## Value Federate Configuration in JSON ##

 (xxxxxxx - publication and subscription examples)